jlefever/shopizer-notes/README.md

 ### Java 8

 Ensure you have Java 8 installed and not a later version.
 Your `%JAVA_HOME%` and `%PATH%` environment variables should also be properly set.
+There are many distributions of Java 8; I prefer Amazon's OpenJDK distribution available [here](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html) but any should work fine.
+For more info on setting your environment variables, see [here](https://kodejava.org/how-do-i-setup-java_home-and-path-variables-in-windows/) for Windows or [here](https://stackoverflow.com/a/7502128) for macOS.

 ### Elasticsearch